The Urban Farm at Enston Home

 CHS Hort is pleased to contribute to The Green Heart Project partnership by designing and installing the circular ornamental garden at the heart of urban farm operation.
 We hope to install additional ornamental gardens as the project continues to take shape.

-The circular garden will be complete in time for our Fall Garden Tours (November 8, 2020, details coming soon), so please stop by 900 King Street and see this amazing project for yourself!
+The circular garden plans were featured on our Fall Garden Tour in 2020 with plans for completion in spring 2021, so please stop by 900 King Street and see this amazing project for yourself!

 To learn more about The Green Heart Project and to volunteer at the Urban Farm at Enston Home please sign up directly through their website HERE!